-We receive many questions about the USDA maximum loan amount limit for 2022.
+We receive many questions about the USDA maximum loan amount limit for 2024.
 Generally, all loan programs have loan amount limits – FHA mortgages, VA loans, Conventional Fannie Mae, Freddie Mac.
-In all states, the loan amount limits depend on the county and can range from the $300’s for FHA to over $600,000 for Conforming loans.
+In all states, the loan amount limits depend on the county and can range from the $498,257 and above for FHA loans to $766,550 for conforming loans.

-For example: let’s say you make an income of $3,000 per month – 30% of this would be $900.00. $900.00 per month would be your max monthly expense allowed for housing per USDA requirements. $900 would equal roughly a home purchase price of $125,000 – $130,000 (depending on the exact amount for property taxes, home insurance, mortgage insurance, etc) You can find a handy USDA mortgage calculator here at the bottom right side of the page.
+For example: let’s say you make a gross income of $5,000 per month – 30% of this would be $1,500.00. $1,500 per month would be your max monthly expense allowed for housing per USDA requirements. $1,500 would equal roughly a home purchase price of $220,000 (depending on the exact interest rate, property taxes, home insurance, mortgage insurance, etc.) You can find a handy USDA mortgage calculator here on this page.

-USDA Mortgage Source is Nations leading USDA Rural Development loan resource.
-Questions? just submit the short Info Request Form found on this page – 7 days a week.
+USDA Mortgage Source is a leading USDA Rural Development loan resource.
+Questions?
+Just submit the short Info Request Form found on this page 7 days a week.
 You can also contact us at Ph: 800-743-7556